 Our Colleyville product liability and injury attorneys assist victims and families who have been hurt by the failure of heavy machinery and construction-site equipment by provided free, no-obligation access to:

 If you have been hurt by an equipment fault or defective machinery on a worksite, we're here to provide support and answers.
 We serve the entire Dallas-Fort Worth region, and we have direct experience working with injured Texas workers and their families.
-Don’t hesitate to contact us online or call us directly at 817.380.488 for immediate, no-obligation assistance with your questions.
+Don’t hesitate to contact us online or call our experienced personal injury lawyers directly at 817.380.488 for immediate, no-obligation assistance with your questions.